 Environmental Science BS

 Jobs in the local area are especially abundant for work in environmental compliance, health, and safety.
-Jobs near and far can be found in laboratory analysis, water quality, environmental education, park and refuge work, environmental law, retail, small business, farming, forestry, research, restoration, limnology, solid waste management, community organizing, city planning, emergency response, hazardous materials, and a myriad of other possibilities.
+Jobs near and far can be found in climate change, laboratory analysis, water quality, environmental education, park and refuge work, environmental law, retail, small business, farming, forestry, research, restoration, limnology, solid waste management, community organizing, city planning, emergency response, hazardous materials, and a myriad of other possibilities.

 Student Learning Outcomes

 - Students are proficient in critical, analytical, and integrative thinking in the sciences

 - Students use the scientific method to conduct hypothesis-driven research or complete a science-based service project

 - Students demonstrate global consciousness, social responsibility, and ethical awareness in the pursuit of science